loxavia/edx-documentation/en_us/students/source/SFD_certificates.rst

   has passed.

-* To change from a verified certificate to an honor code certificate, go to your dashboard, and then click **Unregister** under the name of your course.
+* To change from a verified certificate to an honor code certificate, go to your dashboard, and then select **Unregister** under the name of your course.
 The edX support team will contact you with information about a refund.
 You must change to an honor code certificate before verified certificate registration closes for your course if you want to receive a refund.